anshul-soni/ScreenClicker/README.md

 # ScreenClicker

+I made this when valve launched their summer sale monster clicker game.
+I just wanted to get high score in the game without actually playing it to get the discounts.

 Run the program
 Enter the time you want the clicker to go on for
 Point the mouse to the position where you want the click to occur